 3. Evaluate Your Compliance Capabilities

-Strong compliance provides both broad business and companywide benefits.
+Strong compliance framework provides both broad business and companywide benefits.
 Business leaders need to identify their company along the compliance maturity model.
 Understanding the journey helps organizations understand the best approach and the right conditions to move to the next level.

 4. Ensure that the Solution is Flexible